katrinsukovati/sparkwise-crm-frontend/README.md

   - Polish the UI for usability and presentation.
 - Review and finalize all features.
 - Deploy the app.
-- Prepare a demo showcasing the Client List and Class Schedule pages.
+- Prepare a demo and slideshow showcasing the Client List and Class Schedule pages.

 ---